-On February 3, 2021, the Company and Pala entered into the 2021 Credit Facility providing for up to \$30 million (inclusive of a \$15 million accordion feature thereunder) to be drawn by the Company in advances prior to June 30, 2021 (the "Availability Period"), subject to certain conditions, including that, in Pala's opinion, the Company's financial resources plus any amounts drawable under the 2021 Credit Facility would be sufficient to complete the ramp-up and achieve commercial production and positive cash flows before the end of 2021 and Pala's acceptance of the proposed use of proceeds of each drawdown with reference to the Company's budget and projected cash flow forecast (the "Cashflow Condition").
+On February 3, 2021, the Company and Pala entered into the 2021 Credit Facility providing for up to \$30 million (inclusive of a \$15 million accordion feature thereunder) to be drawn by the Company in advances prior to June 30, 2021 (the "Availability Period"), subject to certain conditions.
 The Company drew the full \$30 million under the 2021 Credit Facility in the first half of 2021.
 The 2021 Credit Facility bore interest at LIBOR plus 9% per annum on outstanding amounts and included a 3% arrangement fee on the total amount of the 2021 Credit Facility and a 4% disbursement fee on amounts drawn.
 During the Availability Period, Pala was entitled to a 4% per annum commitment fee on amounts available to be drawn.
 In connection with the entry into the 2021 Credit Facility, Pala was granted the right to syndicate all or a portion of its commitment, which could result in higher interest and fees with respect to the syndicated portion.
 Also, the Company agreed to certain restrictions on the issuance of additional debt during the syndication period.

-On October 11, 2021, concurrent with entering into the KfW Amendment Agreement, the Company entered into the Non-Binding Term Sheet providing for certain amendments to the 2021 Credit Facility, including that all outstanding loans owing under the 2021 Credit Facility and the 2021 Promissory Notes be consolidated under the 2021 Credit Facility, an extension to the term of the 2021 Credit Facility and for additional loans of up to \$41 million to the Company if such funds were required to satisfy the KfW Condition.
+On October 11, 2021, concurrent with entering into the KfW Amendment Agreement, the Company entered into the Non-Binding Term Sheet providing for certain amendments to the 2021 Credit Facility, including that all outstanding loans owing under the 2021 Credit Facility and the 2021 Promissory Notes be consolidated under the 2021 Credit Facility, an extension to the term of the 2021 Credit Facility and for additional loans of up to \$41 million to the

+Company if such funds were required to satisfy the KfW Condition.
 On November 10, 2021, the Company and Pala entered into the Binding Term Sheet on substantially the same terms as the Non-Binding Term Sheet.